This article will guide you through completing your end of year processing (ie processing a Finalisation Event) using the STP EOFY Wizard.

 At this stage, the user processing the finalisation event should click on 'Save for later' and wait to receive a confirmation email once the event has been actioned.
 A confirmation email will only be sent if the notification setting 'Email me when a pay event is approved or rejected' is ticked on the My Notifications screen.

 Step 4(b): Lodge Finalisation Event

 This section deals with the user's declaration at lodgement time.
 If the business is set up to require two-factor authentication before lodging the event to the ATO, the user will be asked to enter a verification code after clicking on 'Lodge finalisation event' and prior to the event being submitted to the ATO.

-The user can choose to receive an email and/or sms (depending on their 2FA settings) and then click on 'Send Code'.
+The user can choose to receive an email and/or sms or be verified via Google Authenticator (depending on their 2FA settings) and then click on 'Send Code'.
 Enter the code, when received, and click on 'Verify'.
 The finalisation event will then submit to the ATO.

 At this stage, you have the option of returning to the payroll dashboard or to the actual finalisation event where you can keep track of the status of the event.
 If you have the notification setting 'Email me when there is a Lodgement error' switched on (via the My Notifications screen) you will be sent an email if there is an error with the lodgement.

 Before you are able to lodge the finalisation event, you must: